projectcalico/calico/master/networking/ip-autodetection.md

 ##### Configure IP and subnet using node resource

-You can also set the IP address and subnet on a node resource.
+You can also configure the IP address and subnet on a Node resource.

->**Tip**: When setting IP addresses on a node resource, you may want to disable IP address options or environment variables on the node.
+>**Tip**: When configuring the IP address on a Node resource, you may want to disable IP address options or environment variables on the node.
 IP options on the container take precedence, and will overwrite the values you configure on the node resource.
 {: .alert .alert-info}

 Use **calicoctl** to query the current node configuration.
 For example: